Visper22/Sleep-Disorders-Datasets/README.md

 The data from this database were originally collected for a research project entitled “Sleep EEG spectral analysis in psycho-physiological insomnia and normal sleep subjects.”
 This article describes data from patients referred to the Sleep Disorders Research Center (SDRC).
 This database includes PSG data from subjects with psycho-physiological insomnia as well as normal sleepers.
 In literature, this dataset has been employed on two types of applications: insomnia detection [(Sharma et al. 2024)](http://dx.doi.org/10.1007/s10489-024-05284-6), [(Kumar et al. 2024)](http://dx.doi.org/10.1109/TLA.2024.10431420), and sleep stage classification [(Moradi et al. 2020)](http://dx.doi.org/10.1159/000511306).

-- 22 8h PSG records, 11 with insomnia and 11 without
+- 22 8h PSG records, 11 with insomnia and 11 without.
-- PSG based on the American Academy of Sleep Medicine guidelines
+- PSG based on the American Academy of Sleep Medicine guidelines.
 - EEG (C4-A1, C3-A2, F3, F4, C3, C4, A1, A2, O1, O2, F3-A2, F4A-1, O1-A2, O2-A1), EOG (EOG1, EOG2, EOG1-A1, EOG2-A1, EOG1-A2, EOG2-A2) and EMG (EMG, EMG1, EMG2).
-- Sample frequency: 256 Hz
+- Sample frequency: 256 Hz.
-- Filtering: EEG - band pass between 0.1 Hz and 35Hz
+- Filtering: EEG - band pass between 0.1 Hz and 35Hz.
 - Includes power spectral features of each band (δ, θ, α, β) in segment of 30 s for each channel and nonlinear analysis parameters.
 - The polysomnography room was cleaned from artefacts like auditory and visual noises.